 Once surveys are conducted, Survey Reports are then created and appended to the Award.

 Party Wall Award, also known as Party Wall Agreement by some, is drafted and served on all owners who have dissented to the Notices.
-This is a legal document that puts a responsibility on the building owners and protects both sides during the development stage.
-The award is a legally binding document.

 This final document is sent to all parties involved and once served on the parties involved, the dispute is then resolved.